March 12, 2019

-This verse, and also James 3:16 that will be discussed below, is used by the pastoral matriarchy to justify and enforce three things: 1) to prevent exposing people to truth that could cause disruptions to the peaceful flock, 2) to give individual believers a perfectly worded excuse to reject or not try to contemplate deeper truth because “I am so confused,” which is really a way of giving a power punch without saying it out loud that “therefore, it must not be of God,” and 3) to prevent dispensing of deeper truth out of fear of “confusing” new believers.
-The words “confusion” and “peace” are given code word power by the pastoral matriarchy and have been stripped of their intent and meaning in order to justify giving messages that are benign of substance and to assure to themselves and others that they are not messengers of anything other than “peace”.
+This verse, and also James 3:16 that will be discussed below, is used by the perverted pastoral system to justify and enforce three things: 1) to prevent exposing people to truth that could cause disruptions to the peaceful flock, 2) to give individual believers a perfectly worded excuse to reject or not try to contemplate deeper truth because “I am so confused,” which is really a way of giving a power punch without saying it out loud that “therefore, it must not be of God,” and 3) to prevent dispensing of deeper truth out of fear of “confusing” new believers.
+The words “confusion” and “peace” are given code word power and have been stripped of their intent and meaning in order to justify giving messages that are benign of substance and to assure to themselves and others that they are not messengers of anything other than “peace”.
 The kind of peace that they are promoting is soulish, get along kind of peace, which is inclusiveness, acceptability, and does not ask questions.
-Therefore, anyone who does or says anything that “disturbs the peace” is a red flag to the pastoral matriarchy and the congregation is warned, “This is not of God, run!”
+Therefore, anyone who does or says anything that “disturbs the peace” is a red flag and the congregation is warned, “This is not of God, run!”

 The word “confusion” in I Corinthians 14:33 is a feminine noun that is from a root adjective that means “unstable”.
 So, the word “confusion” refers to “tumult, unquietness” and is related to environments where envying and strife exist, as is explained in James 3:15-16, which uses the same word for “confusion” as I Corinthians 14:33 does.